Skip to main content

 Structured equity is another common financing source being structured into many ESOP deals.
 Structured equity is structured much like seller debt, however it will typically carry a higher cash pay rate of interest and a sizable PIK rate as well.
 In addition, structured equity may receive a sizable warrant position aimed at generating an IRR that would mirror a traditional private equity return.
 Structured equity will have an investment horizon that will often last longer than most PE investments with the exit being a refinancing of the face value of the subordinated debt instrument and warrant package.

-For additional information on ways the coronavirus pandemic is impacting other industries and business needs, please see the following interviews and surveys:
+For additional information on ways the coronavirus pandemic is impacting other industries and business needs, please see the following interview and survey:

 Current Challenges and Opportunities in the Eyes of Managing Partners at High-Performing Accounting Firms